The Old Law: The first edition

-Rowley and Middleton – Act IV, 1;
+Rowley and Middleton – Act IV, scene 1;

-Massinger – Act V, 1 (first half).
+Massinger – Act V, scene 1 (first half).

 An earlier study by George Price reached similar conclusions, though Price gave Massinger's revision a larger role in shaping the result.
 Middleton was primarily responsible for the serious main plot, involving the characters Cleanthes and Simonides and their families, and Rowley the comic subplot involving Gnotho—a division of responsibilities wholly in keeping with their usual manner of collaboration.
 (Rowley also wrote the opening and closing scenes, as he did in another of his collaborations with Middleton, The Changeling.)
 Price judged that the 1656 quarto was set into type from a theatre prompt-book.

 Critics have placed the original version's date of authorship in the 1614–18 period, based on the limited evidence available; Massinger's revision was done perhaps c.
 1626, for a new production by the King's Men.

 Catalogue

 The quarto of The Old Law is noteworthy in that it included a list of plays published to that date, an expansion of a list published earlier in 1656 in the first edition of The Careless Shepherdess.
 These were the first attempts to catalogue the entire field of the printed drama of English Renaissance theatre.
 The list in The Old Law contains 651 titles.
 The 1656 lists would later be expanded by Francis Kirkman in his play lists of 1661 and 1671.